Male Hair Loss Treatment

-Finasteride 5mg daily is typically used to treat prostate problems but can be used at lower doses to treat hair loss in men in an “off-licence” manner.
-This means that doctors can prescribe Finasteride 5mg on the basis of the patient taking a quarter of a tablet daily.
+This medication has a product licence to treat prostate problems but can be used at lower doses to treat hair loss in men in an “off-licence” manner, a well recognised use of this medication.

-A licensed 1mg version of Finasteride is also now available on the Irish market and can also be requested (up to the age of 41 years only).
+A licensed version of this medication (1mg tablets) is also now available on the Irish market and can also be requested.
 Please let us know by sending a message on your secure patient account.

-Finasteride will only stimulate hair growth on the scalp, it will not stimulate hair grown on other areas of the body.
+This medication will only stimulate hair growth on the scalp, it will not stimulate hair growth on other areas of the body.

 What are the possible side effects of this treatment?

 Side effects of this treatment are uncommon and are usually mild:

 - Erectile dysfunction.

 - Tenderness in/ around the nipple area.

 It is important to note that a small number of men (less than 3%) may experience erectile dysfunction and decreased libido.
 This often settles without having to stop the medication but very rarely, it can persist after the medication has been stopped.

 If you experience any changes in the breast tissue (lumps, discharge, swelling, pain) please seek medical advice.
 This is because there have been a few very rare reports of breast cancer in men taking this treatment.